stfc/PSyclone/doc/user_guide/psy_data.rst

 ``NaN`` or infinite.
 If they are, an error message like the following is printed, but the program is not aborted::

-     PSyData: Variable a_fld has the invalid value                   Infinity  at index/indices            1           1 in module 'main' region 'update'.
+     PSyData: Variable a_fld has the invalid value Inf at index/indices 1 1 in module 'main' region 'update'.

 Is uses the function ``IEEE_IS_FINITE`` from the ieee_arithmetic module for this test.
 Note that only floating point numbers will be tested.